Icinga/icinga2/doc/16-upgrading-icinga-2.md

 the built-in certificate migration path is planned to exist as long as the deprecated `ApiListener` object attributes exist.

 You are safe to use the existing configuration paths inside the `api` feature.

+**Example**

-If you plan your migration, look at the following example taken from the Director Linux deployment script for clients.
+Look at the following example taken from the Director Linux deployment script for clients.

 * Ensure that the default certificate path is changed from `/etc/icinga2/pki` to `/var/lib/icinga2/certs`.